Kavinraj23/tmdb-500/README.md

 ## Project Structure
 ├── data/ # Raw and processed data files

+├── models/ # Saved models

 ├── notebooks/ # Jupyter notebooks for EDA and modeling

-├── outputs/ # Saved models, plots, and results
+├── outputs/ # Saved plots, and results

 ├── utils/ # Helper functions and scripts (if any)